 I read the ingredients list on dog food bags, but what should I be looking for?

 Customers should be reading the ingredients.

 Ingredients are listed in descending order by weight.
-This is the one of the best ways to determine the quality of the food.
-The high water content in chicken, beef and lamb makes these ingredients weigh more than dry ingredients such as grains, meals and vitamins, so they should be listed first in a quality pet food.
+This is one of the best ways to determine the quality of the food.
+The high water content in chicken, beef and lamb makes these ingredients weigh more than dry ingredients such as grains, meals, and vitamins, so they should be listed first in quality pet food.

 Question 4: Chicken and Corn